General enquiries: 0800 326 5559

 • Have you tried to get help before? – Knowledge of any previous rehab experience might let us know what’s right for you this time around.

-Once we’ve gained more insight into your situation, we can then direct you towards local drug or alcohol addiction organisations and/or centres that suit your circumstances.
+Once we’ve gained more insight into your situation, we can then direct you towards local drug or alcohol addiction organisations and/or rehabilitation centres that suit your circumstances.

 Please call our 24-Hour Helpline: 0800 326 5559

-In reality, it is possible to attend rehab in Bradford and further afield at a much lower price if you select a facility with fewer amenities and opt for a shared room instead of a private suite.
+In reality, it is possible to attend rehab clinics in Bradford and further afield at a much lower price if you select a facility with fewer amenities and opt for a shared room instead of a private suite.

-You can use your insurance for rehab if you have a policy which covers this.
+You can use your insurance for rehab treatment if you have a policy which covers this.
 If you don’t the NHS may be able to help if you meet specific criteria.

 As well as the cost of treatment, you will also need to consider additional expenses such as your monthly household bills, additional childcare or pet care and your travel costs to and from the treatment centre.